justynjen/Mind-Body--Keto/recipes/_posts/2017-04-12-no-noodle-lasagna-cups.md

 &nbsp;

 You CAN have your lasagna and eat it, too!
 This super simple and delicious recipe doesn't take very long to make and offers 35g of protein and 31g fat with only 4.7 net carbs (5.2 total if that's how you count!).
 The individual portions can either make dinner for 4 seem "fancy" - OR give you grab & go options for 4 meals during the week!
-But ya gotta be warned... it's a challenge to stop at one, even if it IS perfectly filling.
+But ya gotta be warned… it's a challenge to stop at one, even if it IS perfectly filling.

 &nbsp;